 Some of these infections can be prevented with proper oral hygiene.

 Dental caries is the primary result of tooth decay, and one of the most common oral infections out there.

 Known as the leading cause of tooth loss in children under 12, according to Dr. Neal R. Chamberlain at A.T.
 Still University, and is due to the bacteria, “Streptococcus mutans.”

 A variety of bacteria cause gingivitis – the medical term for early gum disease – and when they settle in the gum’s crevices (at the gum line and below it), these bacteria produce toxins.

 The gums react to these toxins with inflammation and swelling, which is why your gums may bleed when you brush your teeth.

 Between 50 and 90 percent of adults have gingivitis, which, if left untreated, leads to periodontal disease.

 The American Academy of Periodontology (AAP) states that when certain bacteria are breathed into the lungs, they can cause pneumonia.

-Periodontal Disease: Gingivitis that spreads below the gumline and affect the bone and supporting tissues which can cause periodontal disease to occur.
+Gingivitis spreads below the gumline and affects the bone and supporting tissues which can cause periodontal disease to occur.